3DGenomes/TADbit/doc/source/install.rst

     sudo PYTHONPATH=$PYTHONPATH python setup.py install

-Finally, run the test script to check that the installation completed succesfully.
+Finally, run the test script to check that the installation completed successfully.
 To do so, move to the test directory and run:

 ::